-Land cover classification of the valley has been carried out and described by Provencher-Nolet et al. (2014), who classified 30-cm resolution 1994 and 2010 aerial photographs into six different land cover classes (Table 1; Appendix S1: Fig. S2a) using an object-based supervised classification method with the eCognition software (Trimble, Munich, Germany).
-For the purpose of our study, the coast vegetation was similarly classified using aerial photography of 1990 and 2010 (Appendix S1: Fig. S2b).
-We used aerial photos from 1990 instead of 1994 for the coast because the quality of the existing 1994 aerial photography of the coast did not lend itself to land cover classification.
-Compared to the Tasiapik
+Land cover classification of the valley has been carried out and described by Provencher-Nolet et al. (2014), who classified 30-cm resolution 1994 and 2010 aerial photographs into six different land cover classes (Table 1; Appendix S1: Fig. S2a) using an object-based supervised classification method with the eCognition software (Definiens AG, Germany).
+For the purpose of our study, the coast vegetation was similarly classified using aerial photography from 1990 and 2010 (Appendix S1: Fig. S2b).
+We used aerial photos from 1990 instead of 1994 for the coast because the quality of the existing 1994 aerial photography of the coast did not lend itself for land cover classification.
+Compared to the Tasiapik valley, a "sand" cover class was added to the coast classification whereas the "spruce" cover class was removed as almost no trees are found on the coastline (Table 1).
+Sand cover on the coast comprises both the beach running along the shore and the sand dunes protruding farther from the Hudson Bay.
+Details regarding the validation of the land cover maps can be found in supplementary material.